AbZ1221/ZTA-IDS/README.md

 ```

 # Multi-View
+The implementation of the modified multi-view is available on `MV` directory in `mv.py` file.
+## Reqirements
+Install pycrypto before start runing using:

+`pip install pycrypto`

+## Run MV
+Place the UNSW-NB15 csv files into the same directory or change the addresses in mv.py file according to the location of csv files.
+Then run MV by:

+`python3 mv.py`

 # Intrusion Detection System (IDS)
 The IDS methods are implemented in "IDS" directory for all binary, 6 and 10 categorical classifiers.
 The file `AE.py` is implementation of AE in "IDS" which trains the AE and saves the checkpoint for later usages.